HDFGroup/hdf-rest-api/AttrOps/index.rst

 Use :doc:`PUT_Attribute` to create an attribute.
 If there is an existing attribute with the same name, it will be overwritten by this request.
 You can use :doc:`GET_Attribute` to inquire if the attribute already exists or not.
-When creating an attribute, the attribute name, type, and shape (for non-scalar attributes) is included in the request.
+When creating an attribute, the attribute name, type and shape (for non-scalar attributes) is included in the request.